AdaCore/training_material/courses/spark_for_ada_programmers/15_spark_boundary.rst

   - Using volatile variables and external states
   - With precise volatility properties

-* SPARK software boundary defined by aspect/pragma :code:`SPARK_Mode`
+* SPARK software boundary defined by aspect/pragma :ada:`SPARK_Mode`

   - Fine-grain integration of SPARK and non-SPARK code is possible